zhimibuwu/smartBuzz/README.md

 * Provide the travel time/route of both walking and taking bus (bus switching included) to help the user better decide whether to walk or take the bus (what user wants to do)
 * Provide real-time navigation (needed by certain users)
-* Customized personal calendar and send location-based notification (inform the user what they need) ￼
+* Customized personal calendar and send location-based notification (inform the user what they need)

+#### Demo:

+* You may want to check our app in action in this video: https://www.youtube.com/watch?v=rFKt68AH6Yk ￼